Twisted Knots and the Perturbed Alexander Invariant: Introduction

 \subsection{Outline}

-Section \ref{sec:background} reviews the $\rho_1$ invariant and the random walk model of Lin, Tian and Wang.
+Section \ref{sec:background} reviews the $\rho_1$ invariant and the random walks model of Lin, Tian and Wang.
 Section \ref{sec:cmc} then defines our contraction operation on tangle Markov chains, and Section \ref{sec:burau} computes the Burau representations of powers of full twists in the braid group.
-We remark that a reader who is only interested in the stabilization of the Alexander polynomial can mostly skip Sections \ref{sec:background} and \ref{sec:cmc}.
-Section \ref{sec:alex} contains the proof of Theorem \ref{thm:alex} and gives our algorithm for calculating a limit of Alexander polynomials under twisting, and Section \ref{sec:rho} proves Theorems \ref{thm:main} and \ref{thm:example}.
+In Section \ref{sec:alex}, as a necessary prerequisite to our main results, we prove a stabilization result for the Alexander polynomial.
+We then prove Theorems \ref{thm:main} and \ref{thm:example} in Section \ref{sec:rho}, and show how the asymptotic growth rate of $\rho_1$ can be computed for any coherently oriented family of twisted knots.
 Finally, Section \ref{sec:lemma} contains the proof of a technical lemma used in Section \ref{sec:cmc}.